 Guy Harvey Outpost

-A part of the Tradewinds family, Guy Harvey Outpost is only 200 flip flops away, although it feels a bit longer when you are actually walking it with kids in tow.
+A part of the Tradewinds resort family, Guy Harvey Outpost is only 200 flip flops away, although it feels a bit longer when you are actually walking it with kids in tow.
 A smaller sportier version of the Island Grand, Guy Harvey Outpost features the artwork of Guy Harvey with the décor.
 With two pools, the Sandbox Beach Lounge and a number of adventurous activities, there is something for everybody.
+Check Prices.

 Take a step back in time as you enter into this glamorous pink palace.
 First opening in 1928, The Don Cesar is one of the most glamorous of St Petersburg beach hotels, accommodating iconic guests such as F. Scott Fitzgerald.
 It was even featured in Pitbull’s Sexy Beaches music video.
 Although ultra chic, don’t be intimidated to bring the children.
 The Don CeSar is very family-friendly with rooms that are bright, airy and spacious, a library of games, pools, beach access and even Camp CeSar Kids.
 There are even beach activities created to keep the traveling teen happy.
+Check Prices.